csammis/VeeEm/README.md

         push r1
         pop r2

     `dest` must be a register.

-A call to `pop` without a corresponding call to `push` results in a runtime error.
+    A `pop` instruction without a corresponding `push` instruction results in a runtime error.

 *   **push** - Push a value from a register onto the stack